Dealing With Helicopter Parents in College

 Adjust How You Engage

-If parental hovering seems unavoidable, students may want to diplomatically tighten up engagements with Mom and/or Dad.
+If parental hovering seems unavoidable, students may want to diplomatically tighten up engagements with mom and/or dad.

-Unless the student is in a serious health or financial crisis, there’s no need for a daily phone call, Zoom meeting, or even text with parents.
+Unless the student is in a serious health or financial crisis, there’s no need for a daily phone call, Zoom meeting, or even a text with parents.

 Students should talk to parents before leaving for campus and ideally agree on a scheduled conversation, perhaps weekly or biweekly.